brianverb/habit_tracker/documentation/README.md

 # Habit Tracker (Flask Version)

 ## Overview
 This is a web-based Habit Tracker app built with Python and Flask.
 It allows you to add, edit, remove, and manage habits, view your agenda, mark habits as done, and interact with an AI assistant for planning and questions.
-Data is stored per user in JSON files.
+Data is stored per user in their own directory under `user_data/<username>/`.

 ## Features
 - User registration and login (per-user data)